 A. The County shall allocate to Contractor a portion of Settlement Funds to cover necessary expenses related to the activities specifically described in the Contractor's application (the "Project") (A copy of Contractor's application is attached as Exhibit B).
+County has agreed to fund the Project for one year.
+The County may renew the Agreement for up to two additional years.
+Renewal shall be in the sole discretion of the County and is contingent upon Contractor adhering to the reporting requirements listed below.
 If there is a conflict between the terms and provisions in the Contractor's application and this Agreement, the terms of this Agreement shall govern.
-Contractor will be responsible for fronting all costs associated with design and permitting process for the new facility, but may seek reimbursement for those costs once a building permit has been secured and sufficient assurance is made to the Commission that there is adequate funding to complete the project.